 Immersion and Refinement Classes will give you and your horse the opportunity to learn together with Greg.
 You’ll be working toward developing an understanding of how your horse learns, as well as acquiring the tools to build a solid foundation from feel.
 This is the beginning of a new relationship together.

-The refinement phase we will start to concentrate on the individual goals of each horse and rider combination.
+Phase Two: The refinement phase we will start to focus more on the individual discipline and goals of each horse and rider combination.

 Working cattle combines all the elements Immersion, Refinement and Working Equitation.